-We have not yet begun commercial operations and we do not have any sources of revenue.
-We currently expect to commence operations at the Ironton Facility in the fourth quarter of 2022, and begin generating revenue in 2023.
+To date, we have not generated any operating revenue.
+We expect to begin to generate revenue in 2023 from our commercial plant and PreP facilities.
 Our ongoing operations have, to date, been funded by a combination of equity financing through the issuance of units and debt financing through the issuance of our Convertible Senior Secured Notes due in 2022 (the "Convertible Notes"), and a series of tax-exempt and taxable bonds, (the "Revenue Bonds"), and the Closing of the Business Combination.
-Additionally, in March of 2022, we consummated an offering pursuant to which we sold to certain investors, in a private placement, an aggregate of 35.7 million shares of the Company's common stock and warrants to purchase an aggregate of 17.9 million shares of the Company's common stock (the "Series A Warrants"), at a price of \$7.00 per Common Stock and one-half of one Series A Warrants, for gross proceeds of approximately \$250 million (the "2022 PIPE Offering").
+Additionally, in March of 2022, we consummated an offering pursuant to which we sold to certain investors, in a private placement, an aggregate of 35.7 million shares of the Company's common stock and warrants to purchase an aggregate of 17.9 million shares of the Company's common stock and one-half of one Series A Warrants, for gross proceeds of approximately \$250.0 million (the "2022 PIPE Offering").
 The Company incurred approximately \$0.8 million of expenses primarily related to advisory fees in conjunction with the 2022 PIPE Offering.

 The following is a summary of the components of our current liquidity.
 The Debt Securities Available for Sale represent investment holdings in highly liquid debt securities and commercial paper with an average maturity of less than one year.
-The Restricted Cash is restricted in terms of use primarily based on the Loan Agreement and requires PureCycle: Ohio LLC, an Ohio limited liability company ("PCO") to use the proceeds of the Revenue Bonds exclusively to construct and equip the Ironton Facility, fund a debt service reserve fund for the Series 2020A Bonds, finance capitalized interest, and pay the costs of issuing the Revenue Bonds.
+The Restricted Cash is restricted in terms of use primarily based on the Loan Agreement and requires PureCycle: Ohio LLC, an Ohio limited liability company ("PCO"), to use the proceeds of the Revenue Bonds exclusively to construct and equip the Ironton Facility, fund a debt service reserve fund for the Series 2020A Bonds, finance capitalized interest, and pay the costs of issuing the Revenue Bonds.